nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 You can import external flashcards into your local QuickCache as well.

 1. Create an `import` folder in the same directory as where `QuickCache.jar` is located.
+The pictures shown are the equivalents for both Mac OS and Windows.

     ![ImportStep1](./images/ImportStep1.png)